+- Takeaway: Is the attendee going to leave this session knowing something they didn't know when they walked in?
+Are they learning or being inspired?
+This is the most important aspect of every GDC session.
 The submissions will be rated on a one to five scale by each of the reviewers and the resulting scores are averaged.
-Those submissions in each category with the highest scores are considered first.
-In the case of topic overlap a lesser scoring submission may be selected to keep variety in the program.
+Submissions in each category with the highest scores are considered first.
+If there is too much topic overlap, a lesser scoring submission may be selected to keep variety in the program.

 Conference attendees are generally very intelligent.
-They are looking for material that is not obvious and expect excellence from our speakers.
+They are looking for material that is not obvious and expect excellence from GDC speakers.
 After your presentation, they will evaluate it based on delivery, knowledge of the topic and the visuals presented.

 Preparation is one of the most important factors in delivering a successful talk at GDC.
 Please keep the following in mind when you propose to speak:

 - The proposed outline you submit now must match the talk you actually present at GDC